 More than two decades since Pokémon first hit American shores, the first live-action movie in franchise history, Detective Pikachu, finally hit theaters this weekend.
-The movie serves a great introduction for people that had shunned the Pokémon franchise their whole lives, while also satisfying those that are even more obsessed with catching 'em all than they were 20 years ago.
-I fit into that latter category, by the way, which means that I really appreciated it when Detective Pikachu took the time to throw in some deep cut references.
+The movie serves as a great introduction for people who had shunned the Pokémon franchise their whole lives, while also satisfying those who are even more obsessed with catching 'em all than they were 20 years ago.
+I fit into that latter category, by the way, which means that I really appreciated it when Detective Pikachu took the time to throw in some deep-cut references.

 Mewtwo's quick backstory

 It's explained that Mewtwo escaped from the Kanto region 20 years before the events of Detective Pikachu.
 For most, the number was relatively insignificant, but long-time fans know that it was 20 years ago that Pokémon Yellow: Special Pikachu Edition came out.
 The game that took place in the Kanto region, featured Mewtwo as the secret "end boss," and solidified Pikachu's status as the mascot of the franchise.

 In that game, you learn about Mewtwo's origin through various journals in the ruined Cinnabar Mansion.
 So does that mean Detective Pikachu is a sequel to Pokemon Yellow?
 I guess it does.
 Detective Daniel-chu has solved another case.

 At one point, Pikachu says, "Oh sweet mother of Arceus...," which is a nice joke, considering that Arceus is thought to have created the entire Pokémon world and is the closest thing to a god that Ash Ketchum has.
 But then, in Howard Clifford's office, you see a statue of Arceus, along with Palkia and Dialga.
 This is really fitting, seeing as Clifford's plan is to reshape and thus create a whole new world where humans evolve literally with their Pokémon.